Hamidrk79/hello-world/README.md

 # hello-world
-This is my first priject in GitHub.
+This is my first prioject in GitHub.